Buyer Agency Agreement

 |---|---|---|

-| Duration | How long the agreement lasts (typically 3–12 months) | Start with a shorter term.
-You can always extend. |
+| Duration | How long the agreement lasts (typically 3 to 12 months) | Start with a shorter term.
+You can always extend if things are going well. |

-| Exclusivity | Whether you can work with other agents during the term | Exclusive agreements bind you to one agent for the full term |
+| Exclusivity | Whether you can work with other agents during the term | Exclusive agreements bind you to one agent for the full term. |

-| Compensation | How much the agent earns and who pays it | Must be a specific dollar amount or percentage.
-Vague terms are not compliant under current rules. |
+| Compensation | How much the agent earns and who pays it | Must be a specific dollar amount or percentage under current rules.
+Vague terms are not compliant. |

-| Agent Duties | Property search, negotiation, and professional guidance | Review whether the duties match what you actually need |
+| Agent Duties | Property search, negotiation, and professional guidance | Review whether the listed duties match what you actually need from an agent. |

-| Geographic Scope | Where the agreement applies (city, county, statewide) | A narrow scope limits agent obligation.
-Too broad can create conflicts. |
+| Geographic Scope | Where the agreement applies (city, county, or statewide) | Too narrow limits your agent’s obligation.
+Too broad can create conflicts if you look in multiple areas. |

-| Termination | How either party exits the agreement early | Look for clear termination language.
+| Termination | How either party can exit the agreement early | Look for clear, unilateral termination language.
 Vague clauses cause disputes. |

 Exclusive vs. Non-Exclusive: What the Difference Actually Means